alexandrucomanescu/PaymentProvider/README.md

 - NSwag

 The solution has a DDD architecture.

 ***Domain***  contains Entities, ValueObjects, Enums.
 Domain project is independent, it doesn't have any dependency.

 ***Application***  - here we can find the Commands and Actions that can be done on the objects from the Domain Layer.

-***Infrastructure*** - ApplicationDbContext [we can add here the extra layer of Repository if we need it.
+***Infrastructure*** - ApplicationDbContext [we can add here the extra layer of Repository if we need it].
 Since the application is developed with .Net Core & EF Core, the repository is not necessary because EF Core insulates your code from database changes, DbContext acts as a unit of work, DbSet acts as a repository, EF Core has features for unit testing without repositories.
 We can add Unit of Work & Repository patterns if we would need to have an abstraction from EF Core layer.

 ***WebUI*** - here we have the Request that is called to process a payment.